beginning of content

 The most common symptoms of pneumonia are:

-Your cough can last for several weeks after pneumonia has been treated successfully.
+Your cough may last for several weeks even after you've recovered from pneumonia.

 People with pneumonia may also:

-Quite often, people with pneumonia have had cold or flu symptoms that have got worse, not better.
+Quite often, people with pneumonia have had cold or flu symptoms that got worse, not better.

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.